CarlJKurtz/st.martin/README.md

 This Font was designed for the 2024 class Ghostly Presences at the HAW in Hamburg under the guidance of Pierre Pané-Farré and Simon Thiefes.

 [^*]: Image by courtesy of the Bibliothèque Nationale de France.

+## Specimen and Essay
+You may read more about the typeface and buy a print specimen at [www.carljkurtz.de](https://carljkurtz.de/pages/stmartin/index.html).

 ## License and Copyright
 Copyright (c) 2024, Carl J. Kurtz (www.carljkurtz.de)